-- Microsoft Project (For project planning, resource allocation, tasks, milestones)
+- Microsoft Project (For project planning, resource allocation, tasks, and milestones)

-- Microsoft Excel (For timesheets, expenses, highlight risks, issues, changes, client details)
+- Microsoft Excel (For timesheets, expenses, highlight risks, issues, changes, and client details)

-- Microsoft Sharepoint or Alfresco (For document management, content management, collaboration)
+- Microsoft Sharepoint or Alfresco (For document management, content management, and collaboration)

 The various software mentioned above has been around for quite some time and until now most are still depending on the tools to help automate many aspects of a project.

 But are the above tools the best when it comes to simplifying project management and providing a single source of project details?